 Grand Total: $99,114

-*This includes the cost of application fee, health insurance, books and supplies, test fees, memberships and miscellaneous school expenses.
+*This includes the cost of the application fee, health insurance, books and supplies, test fees, memberships and miscellaneous school expenses.

 Number of Applicants